22388o/File_Cryptographer/README.md

 - [See Also](#see-also)

 ## **About the Program:**
-with this program, you can encrypt & decrypt your files with private keys that only decrypt with the same key that encrypted,<br> so your important files are secure
+with this program, you can encrypt & decrypt your files with private external keys that only decrypt with the same key that encrypted,<br> so your important files are secure

 ### **Features:**
-- Generate keys in the program easily
+- Generate external keys in the program easily
 - Encrypted files only decrypt with the same Key that encrypted

 ### Requirements: